How to Teach a Dog to Stay

 7. Repeat again with the other arm

-8. You are just establishing the principle that the dog must not move even if you do.
+8. You are just establishing the principle that your dog must not move even if you do.

 Exercise 9 – stay while I move a bit more